UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 If it is `down`, the virtual cluster is started, which may take some minutes.

+#### 3. Type your UPPMAX password

- 3. Type your UPPMAX password,
+Type your UPPMAX password,
 for example `verysecret`

+#### 4. You are in!

- 4. Enjoy!
+Enjoy!
 You are in!
 Or, to be precise, you are on the login node of your own virtual project cluster.
 By default, this node has one core, hence if you need more memory or more CPU power, you submit a job (interactive or batch), and an idle node will be moved into your project cluster.

 ???- tip "Video: how to use a terminal and SSH to access the Bianca console environment"